Interpublic Group (IPG) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the marketing and advertising company had gained 9.54% over the past month, outpacing the Business Services sector's loss of 1.44% and the S&P 500's gain of 3.13% in that time.
+Coming into today, shares of the marketing and advertising company had gained 12.3% in the past month.
+In that same time, the Business Services sector gained 2.34%, while the S&P 500 gained 5.67%.

-Interpublic Group will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Interpublic Group to post earnings of $0.34 per share.
-This would mark a year-over-year decline of 27.66%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.21 billion, down 0.89% from the year-ago period.
+Investors will be hoping for strength from Interpublic Group as it approaches its next earnings release, which is expected to be April 27, 2023.
+On that day, Interpublic Group is projected to report earnings of $0.31 per share, which would represent a year-over-year decline of 34.04%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.2 billion, down 1.37% from the year-ago period.

-IPG's full-year Zacks Consensus Estimates are calling for earnings of $2.86 per share and revenue of $9.74 billion.
-These results would represent year-over-year changes of +4% and +3.09%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.85 per share and revenue of $9.72 billion, which would represent changes of +3.64% and +2.82%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Interpublic Group.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for Interpublic Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.87% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.69% higher.
 Interpublic Group currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Interpublic Group is currently trading at a Forward P/E ratio of 12.94.
-This represents a premium compared to its industry's average Forward P/E of 11.22.
+Looking at its valuation, Interpublic Group is holding a Forward P/E ratio of 13.28.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.52.

-We can also see that IPG currently has a PEG ratio of 1.77.
+We can also see that IPG currently has a PEG ratio of 1.81.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-IPG's industry had an average PEG ratio of 1.82 as of yesterday's close.
+Advertising and Marketing stocks are, on average, holding a PEG ratio of 1.87 based on yesterday's closing prices.

 The Advertising and Marketing industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 50, which puts it in the top 20% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report